Pipedrive vs. Jobber: What’s the Best CRM for Plumbing Contractors?

-• Helps you scale without adding admin headaches
+• Helps scale operations without adding admin overhead

 Pipedrive Overview

-• Visual pipeline with drag-and-drop stages (e.g., New Lead → Quote Sent → Job Booked)
+• Visual drag-and-drop pipeline (e.g., New Lead → Quote Sent → Job Won)

-• Easy integration with tools like QuickBooks, Google Calendar, and Zapier
+• Integrations with QuickBooks, Gmail, Google Calendar, and Zapier

-• Mobile app for on-the-go tracking and updates
+• Mobile app for tracking leads and notes on the go

 Jobber Overview

-Jobber is an all-in-one field service software platform with CRM, scheduling, invoicing, and more.
-It’s built specifically for home service businesses.
+Jobber is an all-in-one field service platform built specifically for home service businesses.
+It includes a CRM, but also features for quoting, scheduling, dispatching, invoicing, and client communication.

-• Basic CRM to track client history and activity
+• CRM functionality with client history and job tracking

 Pipedrive vs. Jobber: Head-to-Head